Student Program Presenters, in most cases, will only be available during the semester (not between semesters or during university holiday breaks).

 Presenter’s Name: Carson Lehmann

-Carson is currently a junior at UNC Asheville who is enthusiastic about sharing his knowledge of Ecuador and its culture.
+Carson is currently a senior at UNC Asheville, studying Spanish and Political Science.
+He is enthusiastic about sharing his knowledge of Ecuador and its culture from his learning of development and indigenous language.
+Carson focuses on international migration in Ecuador and Latin America.
 His study abroad experience has allowed him to understand the core values of life; happiness, family relations and friendship.
 He hopes to encourage others to consider the options available to study abroad and to make the most out of their experiences.

 Country or region to present on: Ecuador

 Undergraduate Studies: Political Studies, Spanish, Latin American Studies

 Availability: Every Friday 12pm-3pm.
 If any specific time is needed, my schedule can be flexible.

 Riley is a senior at UNC Asheville who is looking forward to sharing their knowledge of Italy and its culture to others.
 Their study abroad experience gave them the unique opportunity to gain a wider perspective of other cultures and a new one on the United States.
 Riley was able to gain more confidence and a better understanding of their place in the world through studying abroad.
 They hope to be able to encourage others to go abroad.

 Country or region to present on: Italy, China

 Special Topics: Chinese Culture, Art, Art Conservation, Pigments, Languages

 Languages: English, Mandarin, Some Italian